Ivan Boesky Scandal: Jailed For Insider Trading In The 1980s

 Shortly after being released from prison, he spent his time involved in projects that aimed to help the homeless.
 He has been primarily out of the spotlight.
 He currently lives in La Jolla, California quietly.
 The $23 million from his divorce settlement in 1991 certainly helps.

 Throughout the 80s, Boesky was a well-known arbitrage specialist lovingly called Ivan the Terrible after the Viking.
-His fortune far exceeded $200 million according to some estimates, mainly due to betting on mergers and takeovers he was aware of.
+His fortune far exceeded $200 million according to some estimates.
+It was mainly due to betting on mergers and takeovers he was aware of.

 Boesky has since returned to Wall Street where he now works as an advisor for hedge funds, private equity firms, and venture capital firms.
 He has also returned to writing books about financial markets, including several on insider trading.
 He is currently worth around $150 million according to Forbes magazine, making him one of America’s richest people.